J. Strom Thurmond Dam and Lake

 Crappie

 Crappie is the most frequently caught species at Thurmond Lake.
 They are easier to find and catch than other fish because they stay near protective cover and travel in schools.
 The most popular season to fish for crappie is the spring - when they move into shallow waters (2 - 8 feet) to spawn.
-During the summer, night fishing and fishing around fish attractors may give good results.
+Night fishing and fishing around fish attractors may give good results during the summer.
 At other times, slow trolling or drifting in the open waters using minnows or jigs has proved productive.

 Bream